Restaurants

 Chefs portrait

-The idea is not to aim for utopian self-sufficiency, but to cultivate a different relationship with nature, the garden and cooking.
-“Our vision of gastronomy at La Nauve is to create a link between the environment and our customers, to act as a relay to awaken our guests to the magic of our products.
-To show them that when you have the most beautiful vegetables, fruit and fish, you work with them simply, humbly, as close as possible to what they are.
-When the product is top-notch, the taste is there, all you have to do is add the cooking, i.e. the right temperature down to the last degree.
-Then we’re right.
-That’s our world, and we want to take people by the hand and take them to the garden to meet our producers, breeders, fishermen, market gardeners, bakers…”.
+Far from seeking an illusory self-sufficiency, his approach aims above all to cultivate a different relationship with nature, the garden and the kitchen.
+“Our vision of gastronomy at La Nauve is to create a connection between the environment and our guests, to act as a bridge to awaken our guests to the magic of our produce.
+To show them that when you have the finest vegetables, fruit and fish, you prepare them simply, humbly, as close as possible to their natural state.
+When the produce is top-notch, the flavour is there; all you need to add is the cooking—that is, the right temperature, down to the degree.
+That’s when you get it just right. ”